Murder of Holly Bobo: Trial of Zach Adams

-On September 22, 2017, a jury found Zach Adams guilty on all charges, including first-degree murder, especially-aggravated kidnapping and aggravated rape.
+On September 22, 2017, a jury found Zach Adams guilty on all charges, including first-degree murder, especially-aggravated kidnapping, and aggravated rape.
 On September 23, 2017, he was sentenced to life in prison without parole and two consecutive terms of 25 years for both the kidnapping and rape convictions.

 John Dylan Adams

 On January 18, 2018, John Dylan Adams pleaded guilty to charges of facilitation of first-degree murder and especially aggravated kidnapping.
 He was sentenced to 15 years for facilitation of first-degree murder and 35 years for especially aggravated kidnapping.
 Those sentences are set to run concurrently, meaning he will serve 35 years without parole.
 Dylan entered an Alford plea, a type of guilty plea in which the defendant does not admit to the criminal act and maintains his innocence, but concedes that the prosecution's case may result in a guilty verdict.

 Innocence claims

 Despite confessions from Autry, Austin, and Dylan Adams, all men arrested for the crime have vehemently denied involvement in the disappearance at some point and have accused the state of coercive tactics.
 Early in the case, Autry claimed that investigators tried to get him to testify falsely against Zach Adams.
 The family of Dylan Adams, who is mentally disabled, claimed that "[T]hey kept him up all night, would not give him anything to eat or drink and finally he said, 'What do you want me to say?'"
 According to family members, Dylan has some ability to read but cannot perform other tasks such as telling time, and they believe that Dylan is being manipulated.

 At the trial for Zach Adams, it was alleged that the state used unethical investigatory techniques to coerce a confession from his brother.
 In 2014, Dylan Adams was arrested on federal gun charges that would have ended in a lengthy prison sentence.
 The prosecutor, who was also handling the Bobo case, arranged a no-jail plea deal on the condition that he go live with a retired police officer, Dennis Benjamin, whom Dylan did not know.
 Five weeks later, Benjamin called 9-1-1 to report that he had someone in his home who wanted to confess to the murder of Holly Bobo.
 Despite the fact that this confession led to the arrests, much of what Adams confessed to did not match the evidence.

 Dylan Adams' mother claims that there was extensive coercion in his interrogation: "In this statement Dylan is trying to tell his story as to what happened, and you've got this TBI agent saying, 'Don't you mean this?
 Don't you mean it happened like this?'
 And, 'No, Dylan, it went down like this.'
 And you can honestly tell at [that] point that Dylan, I can as his mother, he gave up.
 He's like, 'OK, if that's what you said, OK.'"

-Jeffrey Pearcy also claims the statements regarding his involvement were fabricated by King to assist her son, who is serving a long prison sentence.
+Jeffrey Pearcy also claims that King fabricated statements regarding his involvement to assist her son, who is serving a long prison sentence.